 Kwak'waka'wakw Talking Stick

-22" long, hand carved and painted red cedar raven and beaver.
+This carving was sold but we may be able to acquire another similar one.
+22" long, hand carved and painted red cedar raven and beaver by George Matilpi.

 The talking stick, used in many Indigenous cultures is a powerful tool for fostering respectful communication within a sharing circle.
 It symbolizes the right to speak and the responsibility to listen.
 When held, the stick grants the holder the space to share their thoughts and feelings without interruption.
 This ensures that all voices are heard and valued, promoting equality and inclusivity.